 You can think of the need stage as giving a human face to your mission.
 In the mission step of the Pitch Path, you say what your organization does; in the need stage, you show it.
 You are taking the more abstract description from the mission stage and describing its concrete human dimensions in a way people will remember.

 4. The Plans for Today

-The goal of this stage is to build donor confidence by describing how you are currently executing the mission in order to fill the need.
-You’re showing that you are the best at addressing the need by displaying your domain expertise.
+The goal of this stage is to build donor confidence by describing how you are currently executing the mission to fill the need.
+You’re showing you are the best at addressing the need by displaying your domain expertise.

 At this stage, it’s okay to nerd out for 30 seconds and explain something in detail, but you want to say just enough to build confidence in your competence.
 Saying too little can leave your donors unsure of your ability to execute; saying too much can leave them feeling bored or stupid.